AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 <div class="platform-filtered platform-ios">

 ### Emulate on iOS / iPadOS / tvOS
 The most user-friendly option for emulating on iOS is Delta Emulator.
-However, while it is easy to obtain from the App Store in non-EU contries, those in the EU have to take a few extra steps to obtain it.
+However, while it is easy to obtain from the App Store in non-EU countries, those in the EU have to take a few extra steps to obtain it.

 RetroArch is another alternative, which also has a native Apple TV app, although it can be confusing to setup.